 What the research shows: GHK-Cu stimulates collagen and elastin synthesis, promotes wound healing and tissue remodeling, has anti-inflammatory properties, and attracts immune cells to repair sites.
 Unlike BPC-157 and TB-500, GHK-Cu has some human data — primarily in dermatological contexts showing improved wound healing and skin remodeling.

-Best studied for: Skin wounds, post-surgical healing, collagen remodeling, and anti-aging applications.
+Best studied for: Skin wounds, post-surgical healing, collagen remodeling, hair follicle stimulation, and anti-aging applications.
 Less studied for deep tissue injuries like tendons and ligaments.

 The limitation: Most research focuses on skin and superficial wound healing.
 Evidence for deep musculoskeletal injury repair is limited.
 The copper component requires attention to dosing — excess copper is toxic.